ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Context Identifiers {#context-id}

-This protocol allows future extensions to exchange HTTP Datagrams which carry different semantics from UDP payloads.
+The mechanism for proxying UDP in HTTP defined in this document allows future extensions to exchange HTTP Datagrams which carry different semantics from UDP payloads.
 Some of these extensions can augment UDP payloads with additional data, while others can exchange data that is completely separate from UDP payloads.
-In order to accomplish this, all HTTP Datagrams associated with UDP Proxying request streams start with a context ID, see
+In order to accomplish this, all HTTP Datagrams associated with UDP Proxying request streams start with a context ID, see {{format}}.
-{{format}}.

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
 Context IDs are encoded as variable-length integers, see {{Section 16 of QUIC}}.
 The context ID value of